 DPC7.4.8 Black Start Capability

 The National Electricity Transmission System will be equipped with Black Start Stations (in accordance with the Distribution Operating Code DOC 9).
-It will be necessary for each Embedded Generator to notify the DNO if its Power Generating Module has a restart capability without connection to an external power supply, unless the Embedded Generator shall have previously notified NGC accordingly under the Grid Code.
-Such generation may be registered by NGC as a Black Start Station.
+It will be necessary for each Embedded Generator to notify the DNO if its Power Generating Module has a restart capability without connection to an external power supply, unless the Embedded Generator shall have previously notified NGESO accordingly under the Grid Code.
+Such generation may be registered by NGESO as a Black Start Station.

 DPC7.4.9 Commissioning Tests